pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/gitlab-ci.md

 you are likely to hit an error that the `PULUMI_ACCESS_TOKEN` environment variable (introduced later in this document) cannot be accessed.
 You can fix this by specifying a wildcard regex to allow specific branches to be able to access the secret environment variables.
-Please refer to the GitLab documentation link above to learn how to do that.
+Refer to the [GitLab documentation](https://gitlab.com/help/user/project/protected_branches.md) to learn how to do that.

 ## Merge Request Builds

-GitLab has the ability to restrict jobs to _only_ run for merge requests.
-Learn more [here](https://docs.gitlab.com/ee/ci/merge_request_pipelines/).
+GitLab has the ability to restrict jobs to _only_ run for [merge requests](https://docs.gitlab.com/ee/ci/merge_request_pipelines/).
 This is done by adding the following configuration to your GitLab pipeline config file:

 ```
 only: